Ice wine: Characteristics

-Even though it is normal for residual sugar content in ice wine to run from 180 g/L up to as high as 320 g/L (with a mean in the 220 g/L range), ice wine is very refreshing (as opposed to cloying) due to high acidity.
+Even though it is normal for residual sugar content in icewine to run from 180 g/L up to as high as 320 g/L (with a mean in the 220 g/L range), icewine is very refreshing (as opposed to cloying) due to high acidity.
 (The titratable acidity in ice wine is almost always above 10 g/L.)

-Ice wine usually has a slightly lower alcohol content than regular table wine.
-Some Riesling ice wines from Germany have an alcohol content as low as 6%.
-Ice wines produced in Canada usually have higher alcohol content, between 8 and 13 per cent.
-In most years, ice wines from Canada generally have higher brix degree (must weight) compared to those from Germany.
+Icewine usually has a slightly lower alcohol content than regular table wine.
+Some Riesling icewines from Germany have an alcohol content as low as 6%.
+Icewines produced in Canada usually have higher alcohol content, between 8 and 13 percent.
+In most years, icewines from Canada generally have higher brix degree (must weight) compared to those from Germany.
 This is largely due to the more consistent winters in Canada.
-Must with insufficient brix level cannot be made into ice wine, and is thus often sold as "special select late harvest" or "select late harvest" at a fraction of the price that true ice wine commands.
+Must with insufficient brix level cannot be made into icewine, and is thus often sold as "special select late harvest" or "select late harvest" at a fraction of the price that true icewine commands.